greg-hutchinson/agile/product-owner/PITCHME.md

 # Product Owner

 ---
-## Makes sure that the right things are done!
+## Makes sure that the right things get done!
 - The Product Owner is responsible for prioritizing stories based on the return on investment (ROI).
 - The Product Owner will prioritize based on business value first.
 Once the team adds in the cost, she will prioritize based on ROI.